Introduction:

 I’m awake.

-My breathing remains shallow and fast, as my eighty-year-old heart continues to beat wildly within my chest.
+My breathing remains shallow and fast, and my eighty-year-old heart continues to beat wildly within my chest.
 I stand up to fight off the dizziness and a chill hastens up my legs, pulling me back to my familiar surroundings.
-My mind begs for an excuse to be disconnected from the terrifying scene in the barn, and a brush of cold air forces me to address the dying embers with new logs and tinder; a welcome distraction.
+My mind begs for an excuse to be disconnected from the terrifying scene in the forest, and a brush of cold air forces me to address the dying embers with new logs and tinder; a welcome distraction.
 The flames blanket the room and the surrounding air with a fresh surge of warmth, and my quickened heartbeat and rapid breathing finally subside.

 Nightmares from my childhood have become a constant occurrence since my brother fell ill.
 Finn’s diagnosis of terminal cancer and his subsequent move to my spare bedroom has been a disturbing turn of events.
 I struggle to accept the fact that my little brother will leave this world before me, and I will be left all alone.